 Stonker has a team of experienced craftsmen to carry out surfboard repairs from our factory in Torquay, Victoria.
 We aim do to the repairs in less than a week where possible.
 Bring your surfboard, stand up paddle board or windsurf board in for repair before Tuesday and it will usually be ready to pick up late Friday or Saturday morning.

-Damaged your kite or sail?
+Damaged your kite?
 Bring it in to us (making sure it is VERY clean!) and we will usually have it back to you within 2 weeks.
-This includes repairs to kite bladders, stitching to kites and sails, and in some cases repairs to harnesses.
+This includes repairs to kite bladders, stitching to kites, and in some cases repairs to harnesses.

 Nose ding on PU board